oracle-livelabs/oci/oci-vtaps-flow-logs/introduction/introduction.md

 In this workshop, you will learn how to:

 * Deploy a Virtual Cloud Network (VCN), Subnets, and associated Security Lists.
-* Deploy Compute Instances for client/server communication and traffic monitoring
+* Deploy Compute Instances for client/server communication and traffic monitoring.
 * Deploy a VTAP along with an NLB and enable Flow Logs to investigate the client/server communication.

 ### Prerequisites